 This is an option that improves the integrity of the filesystem at the cost of some performance (you can disable it with "mount -o barrier=0", recommended trying it if you're benchmarking).
 From [http://lwn.net/Articles/283161/ this LWN article]: "The filesystem code must, before writing the [journaling] commit record, be absolutely sure that all of the transaction's information has made it to the journal.
 Just doing the writes in the proper order is insufficient; contemporary drives maintain large internal caches and will reorder operations for better performance.
 So the filesystem must explicitly instruct the disk to get all of the journal data onto the media before writing the commit record; if the commit record gets written first, the journal may be corrupted.
 The kernel's block I/O subsystem makes this capability available through the use of barriers; in essence, a barrier forbids the writing of any blocks after the barrier until all blocks written before the barrier are committed to the media.
 By using barriers, filesystems can make sure that their on-disk structures remain consistent at all times."

 3. How to use Ext4

-Switching to Ext4 is very easy.
-There are three different ways to switch:
+Switching to Ext4 it's very easy.
+There are three different ways you can use to switch:

 3.1.
 Creating a new Ext4 filesystem from the scratch